Contract Related Business Mistakes

 How costly are mistakes on business contracts - purely from a financial perspective?“One mistake I have seen time and time again is clients using off the shelf contracts, these might seem to offer a quick solution, but more often than not they don't stand up well to legal challenges.
 The best advice is to find a good commercial lawyer, and use them for all your contractual requirements.
 It's much more expensive, but when things go wrong, and they will at some point, you'll realise the benefit of this advice.
 I've known clients to lose £10,000's from making this mistake.”
 Adrian Lawrence FCA - FD Capital Recruitment fdcapital.co.uk

-How could an app like this assist with making sure there were no mistakes in business contracts?
+How could business owners use an app to help avoid mistakes in business contracts?

 “TimeCamp is a time tracking software.
 Although not specifically designed as a contract mistake prevention technology, it can indirectly mitigate human errors in other ways.
 Below are two key areas where TimeCamp can significantly enhance operational efficiency and accuracy:

-An Iranian study involving similarly skilled engineers compared the impact of stress on judgmental accuracy.
+An Iranian study (Parvaneh Farhadbeigi et al, 2012) involving similarly skilled engineers compared the impact of stress on judgmental accuracy.
 The control group worked under time pressure alone, while the experimental group also endured police siren sounds.
 Not surprisingly, the latter made about 40% more mistakes in intuitive judgments and 23% more errors in analytical judgments than the former.

 How can contractual terms help establish brand image?